The Xpedition Powermax Stove has been discontinued. If you're looking for something new, check out the best compressed fuel canister stoves for 2021.

-I dearly love this stove but it has two drawbacks, it isn't light, although for a two burner winter stove its probably lighter than any 2 stoves as good, (and it uses one fuel bottle) and the two burner model does not work well with a windbreak like the single burner versions.
+I dearly love this stove, but it has two drawbacks: It isn't light, although for a two-burner winter stove it's probably lighter than any two stoves as good (and it uses one fuel bottle), and the two burner model does not work well with a windbreak like the single burner versions.

 How else can your pasta and sauce be hot at the same time?
 Each burner has a separate control valve and of course it only takes one fuel bottle for two burners, offsetting the weight of the stove.
 One can melt snow on high while you cook breakfast on the other.

 It's very lightweight, stable, and boils a quart of water and/or heats up a pan of corn oil in a few minutes.
 Having a second burner is convenient and adds stability.
 The PowerMax fuel is clean, lightweight, and efficient.